-In May 2017, the FASB issued ASU 2017-09, Compensation-Stock Compensation (Topic 718), which provides new guidance intended to clarify and reduce complexities in applying stock compensation guidance to a change to the terms or conditions of share-based payment awards.
+In May 2017, the FASB issued ASU No. 2017-09, Compensation - Stock Compensation (Topic 718), which provides new guidance intended to clarify and reduce complexities in applying stock compensation guidance to a change to the terms or conditions of share-based payment awards.
 This ASU is effective for the Company beginning in fiscal year 2019.
-The Company is in the process of assessing the impact this ASU will have on its consolidated financial statements.
+The adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.